This double crust chicken pot pie is perfect when you’re looking for comfort food!

 - Heavy cream or whole milk works instead of half-and-half to make an extra rich filling.
 I wouldn't use lower fat milks; the gravy will be too thin.

 This is a wonderful recipe if you have extra meat or leftover veggies to use up.
 Turkey works wonderfully instead of chicken.
 You can use precooked meat.
 Simply skip the boiling and cook the carrots and celery with the onion and butter.
 Add some corn (frozen or fresh) when you add the peas.
-Feel free to add 1-2 Yukon gold potatoes, diced.
+Feel free to add 1 Yukon gold potato, diced.
 You can cook them until soft with the onion and butter.
 Mushrooms are great too; you can add 1 cup sliced mushrooms when you cook the onion and butter.
-I wouldn't add ALL of these veggies though; you will weigh down the pie.
+I wouldn't add ALL of these veggies though as there isn't enough gravy for it all.
+I don't recommend going over 2 cups of veggies + 1 potato.
+(Onion doesn't count!)

 Feel free to add fresh chopped parsley, a pinch of celery seed, or even a little rosemary.
 As long as there is salt and pepper (definitely thyme too), the extra seasoning in the pot pie is up to you.
 Taste and season how you like!